kamailio/kamailio-wiki/docs/tutorials/kamailio-and-mongodb.md

     #!define DBURL "mongodb://localhost/kamailio"

--   if MongoDB is on local host and there is an username and password to connect to it:
+-   if MongoDB is on local host and there is a username and password to connect to it:

 <!-- -->